Jon J. Franklin: Olympics

-Summer: At the 2008 Summer Olympic in Beijing China, Franklin worked with AIBA and IMG Media to announce the World Series of Boxing programs opening the door for professional boxers to retain Olympic eligibility.
-At the 2012 Summer Olympics in London, Franklin served as Broadcast Supervisor for boxing for the International Olympic Committee's Olympic Broadcast Services (OBS) and AIBA.
-Franklin has also been a consultant to AIBA, designing a plan to help bring professional boxers to the 2016 Olympics.
+Summer: At the 2008 Summer Olympic in Beijing China, Franklin worked with IMG Media to announce the World Series of Boxing programs opening the door for professional boxers to retain Olympic eligibility.
+At the 2012 Summer Olympics in London, Franklin served as Broadcast Supervisor for boxing for the International Olympic Committee's Olympic Broadcast Services (OBS).
+Franklin has also been a consultant to IMG Media working with the Olympic governing body of boxing and the IOC, designing a plan to help bring professional boxers to the 2016 Olympics.
 In 1995 Franklin worked with the International Waterski Federation in an attempt to add waterskiing to the Olympic Games.
 This included a waterski demonstration for the IOC Executive Committee in Seville Spain.

 Winter: While at IMG- Media and later with Sports-EntCo, Franklin worked with athletes and managed sponsor programs at every Winter Olympics from the 1988 Calgary Winter Olympics through to the 2006 Italy Winter Olympics.

 Personal

 Franklin, an INT slalom waterski competitor, was the television analyst for the Waterski World Cup for Versus Television and Outdoor Life Networks through the 1990s.

 In the course of his television production career, Franklin has won numerous television awards including Telly and Aurora awards for TV production for sport shows on Fox, ESPN, CBS and other networks.